DCAN-Labs/HBCD-MADE/docs/proc_settings.md

 ### Age-Dependent ERP time windows
-Age-dependent time windows are defined in the [processing settings .json file](https://github.com/DCAN-Labs/HBCD-MADE/blob/main/proc_settings_HBCD.json).
-For each task, the first age bin specified (e.g. 3-6 months) corresponds to the list of time windows in `score_times1`.
-The number of time windows listed matches the number of `score_ROIs` and the list of `ERP_names`.
+Some ERP components are scored with age-dependent time windows, which are defined in the [processing settings .json file](https://github.com/DCAN-Labs/HBCD-MADE/blob/main/proc_settings_HBCD.json).

-Here's an example of how to interpret the code specifying the age-dependent ERP time windows:
+Here's an example of how to interpret the .json specifying the age-dependent ERP time windows:

  The code below states that for the VEP task in ses-V03, ERPs are scored as follows for participants who were 3-6 months old at EEG acquisition: